 TextNinja says that what drives people to pick up their phones when they know they shouldn’t is the fear of missing out.
 This malady is so common, not only in driving but in life, in general, especially among young people, that it now has its own popular acronym, FOMO.
 What if the text that has just come in, a FOMO sufferer may wonder, is a life changing opportunity that must be grasped immediately before it slips away.

 Logic doesn’t help.
 In reality, most texts are not very important and don’t need to be dealt with right away.
 But the fear that puts the “F” into FOMO can override logic and common sense.
 It can compel people to do things they know they shouldn’t.
 As a result, they may invent excuses, telling themselves it can’t hurt to just glance at the phone for a second.
-Before they know it, they may have gotten absorbed in the text messge and be at risk of causing an accident.
+Before they know it, they may have gotten absorbed in the text message and be at risk of causing an accident.

 By providing psychological rewards in the form of gaming points, the app turns the addictive power of smartphones on its head and uses it for a good cause.
 The FOMO-driven smartphone addiction — the inability to resist looking at or responding to a text even when people promise themselves they won’t — is what causes so much distracted driving in the first place, and the app counteracts that bad behavior with what will hopefully be equally addictive game rewards.
 In time, the repeated good behavior will become a habit — and a safer driver will be born.

 The TextNinja app has just been launched, so it’s too early to say whether it will have a significant effect in saving lives.
 The idea sounds like a good one, and anything that might help reduce distracted driving accidents will be very welcome on our roads.
 For now, though, distracted driving accidents are unfortunately all too common.
-If you have been injured in a vehicle accident, and you need an experienced accident lawyer to help you get all the compensation you deserve, the attorneys at Meinhart, Smith & Manning would be glad to set up a free consultation to discuss your options.
+If you have been injured in a vehicle accident, and you need an experienced accident lawyer to help you get all the compensation you deserve, the Louisville personal injury attorneys at Meinhart, Smith & Manning, PLLC would be glad to set up a free consultation to discuss your options.